NetzwergX/netzwergx.github.io/about.md

 Hello,
 and thanks for being interested in my blog!
 I hope you will find some interesting stuff here.

-My name is [*Sebastian*](/legal/), and I am a student of computer science at the *Technical University of Dortmund*.
+My name is [*Sebastian*](/legal/), and I am a masters student of computer science at the *Technical University of Dortmund* and a *Research Assistant* at Chair V for Programming Systems.
-In the past, I have also have worked as a freelancer offering coding services in Java & PHP (I'm starting my final thesis soon and am focusing on that right now).
+Prior to that, I have worked as a freelancer offering coding services in Java & PHP.

 I like to code interesting things in my spare time, at the moment focusing on DSLs & their type systems as well as approaches to create multi-paradigm software by leveraging functional approaches in OOP applications.